maxmind/getting-started-with-mmdb/blog-post.md

 ## Iterating Over the Search Tree

-What if we don't want to look up every address individually.
+It takes time to look up every address individually.
 Is there a way to speed things up?
 As it happens, there is.

 ```
 #!/usr/bin/env perl